dotnet/AspNetCore.Docs/aspnetcore/mvc/models/validation.md

 This method of rendering `data-` attributes in HTML is used by the `ClassicMovie2` attribute in the sample app.
 To add client validation by using this method:

-* In your custom validation attribute, implement the `IClientModelValidator` interface and create an `AddValidation` method.
+* In the custom validation attribute, implement the `IClientModelValidator` interface and create an `AddValidation` method.
 In the `AddValidation` method, add `data-` attributes for validation, as shown in the following example:

   [!code-csharp[](validation/sample/Attributes/ClassicMovie2Attribute.cs?name=snippet_ClassicMovie2Attribute)]